What are my options for sizing my ring? Especially if it is full eternity or has lots of gorgeous detail?

 RECASTING

-For those that have intricate detail or stones going all the way around that do not want any of these options, the option is always available to completely recast the ring.
-This of course is a more expensive option as my husband has to very carefully remove all the stones in the ring, recast it, and reset them all again.
-But for those that want that perfect look, we gladly do it!
+For those who have intricate and/or full eternity rings and do not want any of these options, the option is always available to completely recast the ring.
+This, of course, is a more expensive option, as my husband has to very carefully remove all the stones in the ring, recast it, and reset them all again.
+But for those who want that perfect look, we gladly do it!